 Dear reader, please understand this short article as a critical reflection on our current situation, a situation that few of us may understand in full, and who are prepared to act accurately.

 Is this the life that we are looking for?
-Obviously we are spending more time in enriching others than we invest in our personal or professional development.
-If we are able to reject this information terrorism that is accepted and supported by our governments, only than we will be able to get control of our lives again and master our destiny.
-Too sad indeed, that it is government that concentrates more on the financial turnover of their states, than on protecting and investing in the citizens.
-We are running the risk to impoverish more and more regarding of both – education and social competence.
+Obviously, we are spending more time enriching others than we invest in our personal or professional development.
+If we are able to reject this information terrorism that is accepted and supported by our governments, only then we will be able to get control of our lives again and master our destiny.
+Too sad indeed, that it is a government that concentrates more on the financial turnover of their states, than on protecting and investing in the citizens.
+We are running the risk to impoverish more and more regarding both – education and social competence.

-Time that we invest in media, is life capacity that we do not dedicate on breaking free of physical, mental, and spiritual slavery.
-And yes, the high- speed communication via video phone calls, and networking makes us connect with people, but are you still trained in initiating small talk, in starting a conversation, or in making a person laugh?
+The time that we invest in media, is life capacity that we do not dedicate to breaking free of physical, mental, and spiritual slavery.
+And yes, the high-speed communication via video phone calls and networking makes us connect with people, but are you still trained in initiating small talk, in starting a conversation, or in making a person laugh?
 I am afraid we do not win with our current way of communicating, but that we miss far more – actually skills that we can’t even transfer to our children.

 But getting back to the beginning, the group of my colleagues.
 One of my colleagues came up with the term of structural violence, and all of us agreed that this is what we are actually suffering.
 He did not want to miss the opportunity to make us reflect commonly on how we may resolve this dilemma.
 So, we spend even more hours on investigation and evaluation of reasonable strategies.